-Accounts receivable are reported for all Clinical Services payers based on the amount expected to be collected, which considers implicit price concessions.
+Accounts receivable related to clinical services are reported based on the amount expected to be collected, which considers implicit price concessions.
 Implicit price concessions represent differences between amounts billed and the estimated consideration the Company expects to receive based on negotiated discounts, historical collection experience, and other anticipated adjustments, including anticipated payer denials.

-For Advanced Diagnostics, the Company negotiates billing schedules and payment terms on a contract-by-contract basis which can include payments based on certain milestones being achieved.
+For pharmaceutical development services and oncology data solutions, the Company negotiates billing schedules and payment terms on a contract-by-contract basis which can include payments based on certain milestones being achieved.